life-itself/second-renaissance/content/templates/profile-documentation.md

 	- Science & Technology
 	- Spirituality & Religion
 ## activities
-- what are the main activities/interventions they do to bring about change?
+- what are the main activities/interventions they do to bring about change? (select 1-3)
 	- Advocacy & Activism
 	- Art Production & Curation
 	- Community Spaces